zhengjunyao-work/arc24/docs/modeling/Iteration_23_more_external_data.md

   - [nosound's 9 hand crafted ARC tasks](https://www.kaggle.com/datasets/zaharch/arc-nosound-tasks)
   - [Andy Penrose's 5 tasks](https://www.kaggle.com/datasets/andypenrose/extra-arc-tasks-for-testing)
 - [ARC Public resources Google Sheet](https://docs.google.com/spreadsheets/d/1fR4cgjY1kNKN_dxiidBQbyT6Gv7_Ko7daKOjlYojwTY/edit?gid=167693902#gid=167693902)
+  - [Language-complete Abstraction and Reasoning Corpus (LARC)](https://github.com/samacqua/LARC) I could use this dataset to test if using language definition of the tasks is useful.
+A following step would be to use code.
+  - [ARC gym](https://github.com/SimonOuellette35/ARC_gym): a data generation framework for the Abstraction & Reasoning Corpus

+There is one weird thing, why simon does not have its own data on the viewer?

 ## Results